Grace-Amondi/myhospitali/README.md

 27. Viewing System Statistics - administrators only

-    a) Keep in mind that only HealthNet administrators can view statistics found from HealthNet.
+    a) Keep in mind that only My Hospitali administrators can view statistics found from My Hospitali.

     b) While you are logged into your account (as an administrator), go to the sidebar menu to the left of the page and press 'View Statistics'.

-    c) HealthNet will take you to the HealthNet statistics page.
+    c) My Hospitali will take you to the My Hospitali statistics page.

     d) From there, you can see different statistics such as the number of patients admitted and the number of users registered.
 To narrow down statistics found between two points in time, type in a start time and an end time and then press 'Get Statistics'.

-28. Managing HealthNet Users - administrators only
+28. Managing My Hospitali Users - administrators only

-    a) Keep in mind that only HealthNet administrators can manage the users registered in HealthNet.
+    a) Keep in mind that only My Hospitali administrators can manage the users registered in My Hospitali.

     b) While you are logged into your account (as an administrator), go to the sidebar menu to the left of the page and press 'Manage Users'.

-    c) HealthNet will take you to the HealthNet user management page.
+    c) My Hospitali will take you to the My Hospitali user management page.

-    d) From there, you can go through the users created in HealthNet by sorting by clicking the table headers 'Username','First name', 'Last name', and 'Role', going through each set of data manually, or searching for a particular item using the search bar in the upper right
+    d) From there, you can go through the users created in My Hospitali by sorting by clicking the table headers 'Username','First name', 'Last name', and 'Role', going through each set of data manually, or searching for a particular item using the search bar in the upper right